metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 {% /dialect %}
 {% /dialect-switcher %}

-The authorityPda field is the PDA used to verify minted NFTs to the collection.
+The authorityPda field is the PDA used to verify minted Assets to the collection.
 This is optional an is calculated automatically based on default seeds if left.

 ### authority (optional)